 Sales through eBay Motors: how big is eBay?

 How big is eBay?
 We don’t have exact numbers on eBay Motors revenue but industry sources put it between $6 billion and $7 billion in 2020.
-We don’t include 3P revenue or auction revenue through eBay Motors in this annual auto parts industry analysis.
+We don’t include 3P revenue or auction revenue for eBay Motors in this annual online retail business analysis.
 This $6 to $7 billion is not included in the total projections above.
 See our methodology below for more explanation.

 How big are third party auto parts marketplaces?
 What are the best auto parts eCommerce platforms other than websites?
 We don’t include revenue of aftermarket auto parts through auto parts marketplaces like Amazon 3P, eBay Motors or Walmart, but the folks at GCommerce do.
 They work with auto parts industry companies to transfer data all along the supply chain.
 They’re projecting aftermarket sales to be $17 billion in 2020.